1896 United States presidential election: Financing

 The McKinley campaign invented a new form of campaign financing that has dominated American politics ever since.
 Instead of asking office holders to return a cut of their pay, Hanna went to financiers and industrialists and made a business proposition.
 He explained that Bryan would win if nothing happened, and that the McKinley team had a winning counterattack that would be very expensive.
 He then would ask them how much it was worth to the business not to have Bryan as president.
 He suggested an amount and was happy to take a check.
 Hanna had moved beyond partisanship and campaign rhetoric to a businessman's thinking about how to achieve a desired result.
 He raised $3.5 million.
 Hanna brought in banker Charles G. Dawes to run his Chicago office and spend about $2 million in the critical region.
+McKinley emulated Benjamin Harrison's 1888 front porch campaign and raised money from various interest and demographic groups from his home in Canton, Ohio.
+His strategy involved inviting numerous interest and demographic group delegates to his house and giving a short speech to these groups.
+His strategy led to McKinley earning enormous campaign funds, and he used this money to enlist 14,000 speakers to represent the McKinley campaign.

 Meanwhile, traditional funders of the Democratic Party (mostly financiers from the Northeast) rejected Bryan, although he did manage to raise about $500,000.
 Some of it came from businessmen with interests in silver mining.
+Bryan never obtained the same amount of campaign funds as McKinley because his policies alienated Democratic donors who disagreed with his progressive policies.
+Without much campaign funds to spend, Bryan could not extend his political outreach and only relied on himself to speak for his policies.

 The financial disparity grew larger and larger as the Republicans funded more and more rallies, speeches, and torchlight parades, as well as hundreds of millions of pamphlets attacking Bryan and praising McKinley.
 Lacking a systematic fund-raising system, Bryan was unable to tap his potential supporters, and he had to rely on passing the hat at rallies.
 National Chairman Jones pleaded, "No matter in how small sums, no matter by what humble contributions, let the friends of liberty and national honor contribute all they can."